stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 By default, passwords must be of mixed case, include at least one number, and be between 8 and 100 characters in length.

-{% docs note %}
-It is not currently possible to configure a Directory's account password policy via the REST API.
-You must use the [Stormpath Admin Console](https://api.stormpath.com) (Directories --> &lt;choose your directory&gt; --> Details tab).
-{% enddocs %}

-{% docs note %}
-Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
-They are not currently configurable via the REST API.
+Account's password strength policy are available on cloud directories and configurable using the Stormpath Admin Console.
+It is also possible to modify the password strength policy through REST.

-Additionally, the `Stormpath Administrator` directory's automated workflows cannot be altered.
-{% enddocs %}
+To modify the password strength for a directory,

 <a class="anchor" name="directories-reg"></a>
 ### Register A New Account